KadenL9/MinecraftDeathSwap/README.md

 ## Basic Rules

 1.)
 There must be at least 2 players for Minecraft Death Swap to work.
+There is also a maximum player limit of 10.
+If a player tries to join in the middle of an active game, they will be kicked and won't be allowed to join until the game has finished.

 2.)
 The goal of Minecraft Death Swap is to get the other peson killed when you swap positions before you are killed.